howdyai/botkit/docs/index.md

 only when a valid response has been received.
 It is recommended that at least one of the patterns in the array be marked as the default option, should no other option match.

-The optional third parameter can be used to define different behaviors for collecting the user's response.
+The optional third parameter `capture_options` can be used to define different behaviors for collecting the user's response.
 This object can contain the following fields:

 | Field | Description